 Have you ever wondered about how to make it in the music business?
-The music entrepreneurship certificate program provides you with the necessary tools and develops the music business and organizational skills, and entrepreneurial mindset you need to be a highly successful working musician.
+This program provides you with the tools you need to be a highly successful working musician.

 Music entrepreneurship is a discipline that intersects the traditional music disciplines.
 Music entrepreneurship harnesses the skills and mindset of the entrepreneur to empower musicians to create work that is meaningful, sustainable and oriented to community and market need.

 Students in music and students with a background in music benefit from the business, marketing and organizational skills offered by certificate courses as applied specifically to and within the arts.

 At A Glance

 You are required to submit two applications for the certificate in entrepreneurship.